vtex/shoreline/styleguides/admin/documentation/form/toggle.md

 # Toggle

-`<Toggle>` is essentially a customized checkbox with a toggleable interface to toggle between an enable and disabled state.
+A Toggle is a tool that customize configurations.
+It represents a physical switch that allows users to turn things on or off, providing control over actions and preferences.
+Tapping a toggle switch is a two-step action: selection and execution.
+Should reflect an action that triggers a state, never both at once.

 ## Behavior